mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/api_reference_page_template/index.md

 ## Events

-Listen to these events using [`addEventListener()`](/en-US/docs/Web/API/EventTarget/addEventListener) or by assigning an event listener to the `oneventname` property of this interface.
+Listen to these events using {{DOMxRef("EventTarget.addEventListener", "addEventListener()")}} or by assigning an event listener to the `oneventname` property of this interface.

 _Also inherits events from its parent interface, `\{{DOMxRef("NameOfParentInterface")}}`._ (Note: If the interface doesn't inherit from another interface, remove this whole line.)